 1. Microscopic Anatomy.
-The course in microscopic anatomy and development offered by the Department of Anatomy in the Medical College to the first-year medical class is open to graduate students.
+The course in Microscopic Anatomy and Development offered by the Department of Anatomy in the Medical College to the first-year medical class is open to graduate students.
 Selected concepts of fine structure, the mechanisms by which structure develops, differentiates, and ages, and the genetic control of these mechanisms are presented in the lectures to indicate a pattern of study and depth of analysis which the student can be expected to apply to his informal study of cells and tissues.
-First trimester and second trimester.
+First trimester: M W F 9-10, and Th 12-1.
 The staff.

 2. Laboratory in Microscopic Anatomy.
 The laboratory consists of a series of discussions and exercises designed to acquaint the student with the fundamental principles of microscopic anatomy.
 The students are issued slides to view through their own microscopes.
 Kodachrome transparencies are shown to supplement the slide collection.
-The lectures in microscopic anatomy and development are corequisites or prerequisites.
-First trimester and second trimester.
-Professor Gershon.
+The lectures in Microscopic Anatomy and Development are corequisites or prerequisites.
+First trimester: T Th 2-4.
+Professors deHarven (SKD), Gershon, Ross, Sanders (SKD), and Sternberg (SKD).

 3. Gross Anatomy.
 Regional anatomy is studied principally through dissection of the human body.
 Supplementing this are prosections by instructors, tutorial group discussions and radiographic and endoscopic demonstrations.
-First trimester and second trimester.
+First trimester: T 10-1, and Th 9-12, 2-5.
+Second trimester: M 9-12, W 9-1.
 The staff.